 vii.
 Printing & Photocopying center

-The SUC has two heavy-duty photocopiers and printers to serve students in taking photocopies, color printing and color scanning all study material which is required for enhancing their learning outcome.
+The SUC has two heavy-duty photocopiers and printers to serve students in taking photocopies, color printing and color scanning all study material which is required for enhancing their learning outcome i.
+Multi-gym

 C. SPORTS & RECREATIONAL FACILITIES